enigmaproject/frosty/README.md

 SwedishChef
 ============

-This is built around the ITS infrastructure standards and is meant to be used in chef cookbooks and as part of a knife plugin.
+This is built around the Enigma infrastructure standards and is meant to be used in chef cookbooks and as part of a knife plugin.